firedoggy/character-builder/spec.md

  ✅Validate user input so bad data cannot be persisted to the database.
     User and Character models validate the presence of all attributes through "validates :'attribute', presence: true"

-BONUS: Display validation failures to user with error messages (Links to an external site.).
+BONUS: Display validation failures to user with error messages.
 (This is an optional feature, challenge yourself and give it a shot!)